 Drip Coffee vs Espresso

-As you read above, the drip method uses gravity to let hot water naturally fall through coffee grounds.
+As the image shows, the drip method uses gravity to let hot water naturally fall through coffee grounds.
 The grind is coarser to allow this flow, and the total brew time is 3-5 minutes.
 You usually drink brewed coffee in servings of 6-12 ounces, and the strength is much more diluted.

 Is Drip Coffee Better than Espresso?

 Choosing between espresso and coffee drip brews is a matter of preference.
-Coffee geeks like us tend to love espresso for its flavor intensity.
-But drip brewing can also be fantastic, and with some beans, the nuanced flavors of a drip method taste better.
+Coffee geeks tend to love espresso for its flavor intensity.
+However, drip brewing can also be fantastic, and certain coffee beans probably work best with the drip method.

 Choose espresso if you want a more intense experience or love milk-based drinks such as a latte or cappuccino.
 And if you want a standard and easy-drinking cup of joe, stick with the drip!